easyuc/EasyUC/common/README.md

 * `UCEncoding.ec` - Encoding and Partial Decoding Pairs (EPDPs)

 * `UCUniv.ec` - universe of values (lists of booleans), plus EPDPs

+* `UCListPO.ec` - prefix ordering on lists

+The directory also contains:

+* `UCListAux.ec` - auxiliary lemmas on lists